One of my friends posted:

 You do it I watch

 You do it, I’ll go do something else.

 It worked for me for a lot of years.
 It’s easy to read a statement like the one that was posted and be overwhelmed by feeling of “But how do I get there?”

 Let me offer 5 entry levels to leadership you can use until a kid can lead on their own

 1. Constantly introduce the idea that teenagers can lead.

-Talk about it, post articles on your Facebook page, etc. Try to make it who you are, instead of just something you do.
-Highlight kids on Instagram when they’re leading.
+Talk about it, post about it, etc. Try to make it who you are, instead of just something you do.
+Highlight kids on social media when they’re leading.
 Show teenagers owning their role, their ideas or their business.
 They have to believe it’s possible, for them.
 Coach them up.

 This is part of testing a kids ability to serve, their ability to be committed (with conviction), and their ability to finish a task.
-Don’t step over this principle if you have a group of kids that are new to the idea of student leadership.
+Don’t step over this principle especially if you have a group of kids that are new to the idea of student leadership.